 If you delete a lot of data and want to shrink the database file, run the VACUUM command.
 VACUUM will reconstruct the database from scratch.
 This will leave the database with an empty free-list and a file that is minimal in size.
-Note, however, that the VACUUM can take some time to run (around a half second per megabyte on the Linux box where SQLite is developed) and it can use up to twice as much temporary disk space as the original file while it is running.
+Note, however, that the VACUUM can take some time to run and it can use up to twice as much temporary disk space as the original file while it is running.

 (13) Can I use SQLite in my commercial product without paying royalties?

 Yes.
 SQLite is in the public domain.
 No claim of ownership is made to any part of the code.
 You can do anything you want with it.

 (14) How do I use a string literal that contains an embedded single-quote (') character?

 The SQL standard specifies that single-quotes in strings are escaped by putting two single quotes in a row.
 SQL works like the Pascal programming language in this regard.
 Example:INSERT INTO xyz VALUES('5 O''clock');